cgeeng/5100-adver-search-template/README.md

 1. Develop a strong evaluation function for a board state.
 Take a look at "Programming a Computer for Playing Chess" by Claude Shannon [https://www.computerhistory.org/xiangqi/doc-431614f453dde/](https://www.computerhistory.org/xiangqi/doc-431614f453dde/) published in 1950.
 You will specifically want to take a look at section 3 in which Shannon describes a straight-forward evaluation function that you can simplify to only evaluate material (pieces) to score a board state.

-  * **Note** that your evaluation function will play a crutial role in the strength of your xiangqibot.
+  * **Note** that your evaluation function will play a crucial role in the strength of your xiangqibot.
 It is ok to start with a simple function to get going, but you will need to find ways to improve it because your bot will be competing with the bots from the rest of the class and extra points are on the line.
   * Talk the teaching team for helpful tips if you are really stuck.

 2. Alter your xiangqibot so that when called with the command line parameter `draw` (such as `python random_bot.py draw`) it creates a Minimax visualization that:

 * Starts with the root as a known opening sequence.
 This is because from the very begining of the game, you do not have that many options and it is difficult to judge how your bot is thinking.
 You can find a good set of opening moves here [https://www.xiangqi.com/articles/glossary-of-basic-xiangqi-chinese-chess-opening-systems](https://www.xiangqi.com/articles/glossary-of-basic-xiangqi-chinese-chess-opening-systems).
-* Have your graph select the top three moves per node and label each edge with the move's notation.
-* Limit the depth of the generated tree visuals to four (4) half-moves ahead (R-B-R-B).
-This is because the visuals will be too difficult to read otherwise.
-* Label the leaf nodes with the result of that board state's evaluation.

 * Perform the Minimax algorithm on the tree, labeling each node backpropogating with the correct minimax value.
 * Identify the final value of the game tree and the move that your bot will select in a title or subtitle.
-* Perform Alpha-Beta pruning on this game tree to re-color edges and subtrees that have been pruned.
+* Perform Alpha-Beta pruning on this game tree
-* Finally, draw on the image (use a tablet or print and mark on it) with the results of alpha and beta for each node -- clearly identifying the why & how your graph pruned these edges that it pruned.
 * If no branches were pruned, change your opening and/or your evaluation function so that there is some demonstrable pruning.

 3. At any given point in a xiangqi game there are roughly 20 possible moves.
 Your Minimax and Alpha-Beta Pruning algorithms will spend a lot of time on what are clearly poor moves.
 You are allowed alter these algorithms slightly to not even consider poor quality moves or to only look at the top 7 to 10 moves at a time.
 4. When you are done, answer the questions in the reflection and complete the last two sections.